Show Off Your Patriotic Side at These 4th of July Parades in New Jersey

 Florham Park

-Florham Park is celebrating its 125th anniversary, and the 4th of July celebration includes a parade, family picnic, adult social garden, rides for the kids and a spectacular fireworks show.
+The 2025 theme for the parade, family picnic, adult social garden, rides for the kids and a spectacular fireworks show is Winter Wonderland.

 YVONNE VAZQUEZ OF RIDGEFIELD PARK’S 4TH OF JULY CITIZENS COMMITTEE